wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/picking.md

 ## Opening a Tomogram in Chimera

-1. Run `chimera` to open Chimera.
+1. In a bash terminal (i.e. not in the TOMOMAN console), run `chimera` to open Chimera.

-Ensure that you have both Pick Particles and Place Object listed under Tools > Utilities.
+1. For particle picking, we recommend using the non-CTF-corrected tomogram from AreTomo saved in `bin8_aretomo/TS_01_dose-filt_bin8.mrc`.
-If not, you need to install them or use a different Chimera instance.
-Check the setup pages for help.
+This is because non-CTF-corrected tomograms typically have higher contrast, which is useful for this type of visual analysis.

-1. The bin8 tomogram should be saved in `tomo/novactf_bin8/`.
+As TOMOMAN reconstructs all tomograms using the same parameters, the tomogram positioning is identical.

 Open it in Chimera with File > Open.
 Chimera may open the tomogram as an isosurface volume.
 If so, visualize it as planes (in the Volume Viewer window select Features > Planes, click "One," and use the slider) and set the appropriate levels on the histogram.